HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 ## Theory of Tall Vertical Vessels

-Self supporting tall equipments are widely used in chemical process industries.
+Self-supporting tall vessels are widely used in chemical process industries.
-Tall vessels may or may not be designed to be self supporting.
+Tall vessels may or may not be designed to be self-supporting.
 Distillation column, fractionating columns, absorption tower, multistage reactor, stacks, chimneys etc. comes under the category of tall vertical vessels.
 In earlier times high structure (i.e. tall vessels) were supported or stabilized by the use of guy wires.

-Design of self supporting vertical vessels is a relatively recent concept in equipment design. and it has been widely accepted in the chemical industries because it is uneconomical to allocate valuable space for the wires of guyed towers.
+Design of self-supporting vertical vessels is a relatively recent concept in equipment design. and it has been widely accepted in the chemical industries because it is uneconomical to allocate valuable space for the wires of guyed towers.
 In these units ratio of height to diameter is considerably large due to